 The Group has a cash flow management system that seeks to ensure that cash is available as needed.
-If unexpected movements happen the Group has ready access to borrowings from the PWLB or from other Local Authorities.
+If unexpected movements happen the Group has ready access to borrowings from the

+PWLB or from other Local Authorities.
 There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
 There is a degree of risk that borrowing will need to be undertaken at a time of unfavourable interest rates, therefore, the position is monitored closely.

 Borrowing limits for the Group are set in the Prudential Indicators prepared as a requirement of the CIPFA Prudential Code.
-Maximum borrowing limits for 2022/23 were set at £120m, due to the high level of the capital programme in the Medium Term Financial Strategy.
-Long-term PWLB borrowing was taken out in 2022/23 of £10m due to a unfavourable cash flow position and increased spend on the capital programme.
-Further external borrowing will be required during 2023/24 to replace a £5m Long-term loan that matures in March 2024 and to fund the capital programme.
+Maximum borrowing limits for 2023/24 were set at £120m, due to the high level of the capital programme in the Medium Term Financial Strategy.
+Long-term PWLB borrowing was taken out in 2023/24 of £30m due to a unfavourable cash flow position and increased spend on the capital programme.
+Further external borrowing will be required during 2024/25 to fund the capital programme.
 The maturity analysis of the financial liabilities is as follows:

-31 March 2022 £000 31 March 2023 £000
+31 March 2023 £000 31 March 2024 £000

-6,629 Less than one year - Short-term Borrowing (includes accrued interest of £0.101m at 31 March 2022 (£0.116 at 31 March 2021)) 18,086
+18,086 Less than one year - Short-term Borrowing (includes accrued interest of £0.533m at 31 March 2024 (£0.219 at 31 March 2023)) 19,667

-6,534 Between one and two years 4,838
+4,838 Between one and two years 9,149

-4,505 Over two and up to five years 7,843
+7,843 Over two and up to five years 17,452

-11,575 Over five and up to twenty years 10,065
+10,065 Over five and up to twenty years 17,011

 10,000 Over 20 years 10,000

-39,243 Total Borrowing for the Group / PCC 50,832
+50,832 Total Borrowing for the Group / PCC